Cervical Disc Surgery: Disc Replacement or Fusion?

 - Failure to heal

 After cervical fusion surgery, some people develop cervical disc problems above and/or below the previously affected disc.
-One study found that up to a quarter of patients developed new cervical disc disease within 10 years of their surgery, and some of those may require an additional fusion at a different level.
-Researchers don't think the artificial disc will cause the same problem, but they need to investigate further to know for sure.
+One study found that about 12% of the patients developed new cervical disease that required a second surgery over a 20 year period after the first surgery.
+It is not yet known if the artificial disc will cause this same problem.

 Recovering From Cervical Disc Surgery

-You should be able to get up and move around within a few hours of your cervical disc surgery, and you'll either go home from the hospital the same day or the following morning.
+You'll likely be able to get up and move around within a few hours of your cervical disc surgery and then either go home from the hospital the same day or the following morning.
 You'll feel some pain in the area operated on, but it should ease over time.

 The fusion can take anywhere from three months to a year to become solid after surgery, and you could still have some symptoms during that time.
 Your doctor might recommend that you wear a cervical collar to support your neck for the first four to six weeks.
 You may help speed the process by eating a healthy diet, getting regular exercise, and practicing good posture.
 Check with your surgeon to see what activity level is right for you before starting any exercise after surgery.